D.A.R.E. [Drug Abuse Resistance Education

 DISC -Dover Intermediate Service Club is a PTA-sponsored club open to all DIS students.
 Students have the opportunity to engage in monthly service activities that promote character development and civic-mindedness.
 Projects include May Dugan, Box Tops, campus beautification, Lutheran Home at Concord Reserve and more.
 Read our recruitment flyer and join our Facebook group.

 Westlake Ski Club Information

-Ski & Snowboard Club is a five-week program offered to students grades 6-12 and takes place at Boston Mills Ski Resort.
+Ski & Snowboard Club is a five-week program offered to students grades 6-12 and takes place at Brandywine Ski Resort.

 The following refund policy will be adhered to:

 - Once your money is collected, there will be NO REFUNDS for any reason, including student removal from the Club due to disciplinary reasons invoked by the school advisor, BMBW Ski Patrol or management.

 - If an injury should occur you can apply for a refund from BMBW.
 Restrictions apply.
 See their website for details.